DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Experiment

 \subsection{Setup}

-\textbf{Dataset:} We show the effectiveness of DN-DETR on the challenging COCO 2017 ~\cite{lin2015microsoft} Detection task.
-Following the common practice, we report the standard mean average precision (AP) result on the COCO validation dataset under different IoU thresholds and object scales. \\ \textbf{Implementation Details:} We test the effectiveness of the denoising training on DAB-DETR, which is composed of a CNN backbone, multiple Transformer encoder layers and decoder layers.
+\textbf{Dataset:} We show the effectiveness of DN-DETR on the challenging MS-COCO 2017 ~\cite{lin2015microsoft} Detection task.
+MS-COCO is composed of 160K images with 80 categories.
+These images are divided into \texttt{train2017} with 118K images, \texttt{val2017} with 5K images, and \texttt{test2017} with 41K images.
+In all our experiments, we train the models on \texttt{train2017} and test on \texttt{val2017}.
+Following the common practice, we report the standard mean average precision (AP) result on the COCO validation dataset under different IoU thresholds and object scales. \\ \textbf{Implementation Details:} We test the effectiveness of the denoising training on DAB-DETR, which is composed of a CNN backbone, multiple Transformer encoder layers, and decoder layers.
 We also show that denoising training can be plugged into other DETR-like models to boost performance.
-For example, our DN-Deformable-DETR is built upon Deformable DETR in multi-scale setting.
+For example, our DN-Deformable-DETR is built upon Deformable DETR in a multi-scale setting.